-Leaders who are just focusing on the bottom line will not care one way or another for others because they lack empathy.
+Leaders who are just focusing on the bottom line will not care for others because they lack empathy.
 They just want success at any cost.
-This success may come but it won’t last, especially these days when people are gravitating towards companies with a conscious.
+This success may come but it won’t last, especially these days when people are gravitating towards companies with a conscience.

 Sukhvinder Obhi, a neuroscientist, even studied this and found that brain scans of those who have held power for a longer period of time show that their ability to demonstrate empathy declines.

 When the day-to-day work increases with success, it becomes harder to find the time to make those connections that we did when we first started.
 It is a balancing act, but leaders must always remember the time when they were just starting their businesses.